BPMN-sw-evol/SOFIS/README.md

 # STACK_QUERY

-This program fetches discussions from StackOverflow on a given topic using the StackOverflow API and stores the results in either a PostgreSQL database or local CSV files.
+This program fetches discussions from StackOverflow on a given topic using the StackOverflow API, **consults issues that have been created as of 01/14/2014**, and stores the results in a PostgreSQL database or in local CSV files.

-## Índice
+## Index

 1. [Description](#description)
 2. [API](#api)